SCENES AND SEQUELS

 The concept of how to write scenes and sequels in fiction was championed by Dwight V. Swain (1915-1992) and Jack M. Bickham (1930-1997).
 Scenes and Sequels: How to Write Page-Turning Fiction by Mike Klaassen builds on the work of Swain and Bickham to create the most comprehensive and concise explanation of how to write page-turning fiction anywhere.

+Learn how to write scenes and sequels in fiction.
 Scenes and Sequels: How to Write Page-Turning Fiction by Mike Klaasssen is available for order as a paperback or an ebook at traditional and online bookstores just about everywhere.

 Order your copy now.